 Navigating the changes in the healthcare system requires innovative thinking and courage in the face of risk.
-It requires a team that doesn’t shrink from challenges and shares your drive to get things done—not only at the C-suite level, but throughout the organization.
+It requires a team that doesn’t shrink from challenges and shares your drive to get things done—not only at the C-suite level but throughout the organization.
 A forward-thinking healthcare administrator makes recruiting and retaining the most talented people a priority at every level.

 Understand That Change Equals Opportunity

 The healthcare administrator who views change as an obstacle is holding his or her organization back.
-As healthcare reform moves forward, change happens fast and knowing how to implement new methods is imperative.
+As healthcare reform moves forward, change happens fast, and knowing how to implement new methods is imperative.
 Healthcare leadership needs agile thinking to guide changes into opportunities to refocus the company’s overall vision.

 Realize That Healthcare Is a Business

 For healthcare providers, medicine is a calling.
 That’s a noble and necessary view for those who provide care.
-But at its core, a hospital is a business, and its mission is serving the needs of its customers in the most cost-effective way.
+But at its core, a hospital is a business, and its mission is to serve the needs of its customers in the most cost-effective way.
 Today’s leaders need a healthcare administration degree thoroughly grounded in sound business practice and theory in order to succeed.